What is the value of learning to hear a dead language?

 It is necessary to do the English to Greek Exercises in Machen's New Testament Greek for Beginners?

-It is not necessary to do the English to Greek exercises to gain a working knowledge of NT Greek.
-Donald Wise skipped the English to Greek exercises in Summer's Essentials in his Moody Bible Institute course that I took in 1972.
+I did learn to read Greek without writing any when I took first college course in greek in 1972 with Donald Wise who skipped the English to Greek exercises in Summer's Essentials in his Moody Bible Institute course.
 Most of the recent NT Greek Grammars do not even include English to Greek exercises.
 John D. Schwandt's An Introduction to Biblical Greek is notible exception.
+Schwandt's approach is an updated version of H. V. P Nunn's Elements of NT Greek.
 Merkle and Plummer's Beginning with NT Greek includes some English to Greek exercises, but does not require accents.

 On the other hand, I concur with James Hope Moulton in his A First Reader of New Testament Greek when he wrote, "I